 A tow-type version of a commercial grade aerators, like the Ryan Lawnaire Tow-Behind Aerator, will cost you less and can be towed behind a lawn tractor or UTV.
 You’ll cover a lot of ground quickly.
-These work great if you have a large lawn of an acre or more.
+These work great if you have an acre or more of lawn.

 All these units are rugged, durable and built for everyday use.
-A bit overkill for your average homeowner, but if you love taking care of your lawn and you believe in “go big or go home,” these are the aerators for you.
+They’re probably overkill for your average homeowner.
+But if you love taking care of your lawn and believe in “go big or go home,” these are the aerators for you.

 My Rating: 3 Thumbs Up.

 Rain puddling is one sign your lawn needs aeration.
 Also look for bare spots and smooth, sun-baked patches of dirt.

 How to Choose an Aerator